Skip to content

 2. Most ffmpeg decoders expect that the AVFrame instances they receive will each contain one (and only one) complete frame.
 There are exceptions - ffmpeg decoders can indicate that they can parse subframes (by adding AV_CODEC_CAP_SUBFRAMES to their capabilities field) - but very few ffmpeg decoders make use of this mechanism.
 If we want to make sure that the ffmpeg decoders made available in gstreamer function properly, then pipelines containing those decoders should also contains gstreamer elements that chop up data into buffers with single frames.
 As part of this effort, the source pad CAPS for the adapted parsers have a framed attribute set to TRUE.

-(One of the implications of (2) is that, while the ffmpeg decoders included in gstreamer don't have a framed attribute set to TRUE in their sink CAPS, they almost certainly should.)
+(One of the implications of (2) is that, while the ffmpeg decoders included in gstreamer don't have a framed attribute set to TRUE in their sink CAPS, many of them should.)

 Merge request reports